Bottled Blonde sues city, Rahm Emanuel in last-ditch effort to avoid shutdown

 The suit also says the city’s witnesses to the allegations were speculating about their claims, and that the noise, litter and vomit could have come from any neighboring restaurants or bars.

-Also during the disciplinary process, the restaurant’s lawyer was incarcerated, and the committee handling the proceedings declined the delay hearings until a new lawyer was caught up on the case, the lawsuit says.
+Also during the disciplinary process, the restaurant’s lawyer was incarcerated, and the committee handling the proceedings declined to delay hearings until a new lawyer was caught up on the case, the lawsuit says.

 Among the 10 defendants named in the suit are the City of Chicago, Mayor Rahm Emanuel, the city’s Local Liquor Control Commission, the Business Affairs and Consumer Protection office and various current and former city officials.